smartercontractkits/nulink/README.md

 - easy to implement smart contract libraries for connecting smart contracts directly to their preferred oracles
 - easy to install node, which runs natively across operating systems, blazingly fast, and with a low memory footprint

-Examples of how to utilize and integrate Chainlinks can be found in the [examples](./examples) directory.
+Examples of how to utilize and integrate NuLinks can be found in the [examples](./examples) directory.

 ## Install

 1. [Install Go 1.12+](https://golang.org/doc/install#install), and add your GOPATH's [bin directory to your PATH](https://golang.org/doc/code.html#GOPATH)
 2. Install [NodeJS](https://nodejs.org/en/download/package-manager/) & [Yarn](https://yarnpkg.com/lang/en/docs/install/)
-3. Download Chainlink: `git clone https://github.com/smartcontractkit/chainlink && cd chainlink`
+3. Download NuLink: `git clone https://github.com/smartercontractkit/nulink && cd nulink`
-4. Build and install Chainlink: `make install`
+4. Build and install NuLink: `make install`
-5. Run the node: `chainlink help`
+5. Run the node: `nulink help`

 ### Ethereum Node Requirements

-In order to run the Chainlink node you must have access to a running Ethereum node with an open websocket connection.
+In order to run the NuLink node you must have access to a running Ethereum node with an open websocket connection.
-Any Ethereum based network will work once you've [configured](https://github.com/smartcontractkit/chainlink#configure) the chain ID.
+Any Ethereum based network will work once you've [configured](https://github.com/smartercontractkit/nulink#configure) the chain ID.
 Ethereum node versions currently tested and supported:

 - [Parity 1.11+](https://github.com/paritytech/parity-ethereum/releases) (due to a [fix with pubsub](https://github.com/paritytech/parity/issues/6590).)